antonio1970/COP27/README.md

-# COP27 and Future Sustainability.
-Call for posters.
-11-12 June 2022
+# Thesis Poster Display Conference: COP27 & Future Sustainability

 Faculty of management technology is happy to invite you to submission in “Thesis Awards Conference, GUC-TAC”.
 MGT faculty launches a call of posters